abriotto/concept_context_game/README.md

 Visualizations of training and results can be found in the notebooks 'analysis.ipynb' and 'analysis_qualitative.ipynb'.
 The former reports all results for the 6 different data sets (D(3,4), D(3,8), D(3,16), D(4,4), D(4,8), D(5,4)).
 The latter contains code to extract message-concept pairs from the interactions and evaluate qualitatively which messages have been produced to refer to which concept in which context condition.

-## Grid search results

-The folder 'grid_search/' contains the results for the hyperparameter grid search. 'grid_search_length_cost/' contains the results for the length cost parameter search (also given different message lengths).